First National Bank (Olympia, WA)

 Cause Details

-Withdrawal of state funds by the state treasurer precipitated panic and heavy withdrawals.
+Withdrawal of state funds by the state treasurer precipitated panic and heavy withdrawals by depositors.

 Measures